dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-build-process.md

 [!code-xml[Main](understanding-the-build-process/samples/sample7.xml)]

 Notice that the target includes an **ItemGroup** element.
 When you define properties or items within a **Target** element, you're creating *dynamic* properties and items.
-In other words, the properties or items aren&#x27;t processed until the target is executed.
-The output directory might not exist or contain any files until the build process begins, so you can&#x27;t build the **\_FilesToDelete** list as a static item; you have to wait until execution is underway.
+In other words, the properties or items aren't processed until the target is executed.
+The output directory might not exist or contain any files until the build process begins, so you can't build the **\_FilesToDelete** list as a static item; you have to wait until execution is underway.
 As such, you build the list as a dynamic item within the target.

 > [!NOTE]
-> In this case, because the **Clean** target is the first to be executed, there&#x27;s no real need to use a dynamic item group.
-However, it&#x27;s good practice to use dynamic properties and items in this type of scenario, as you might want to execute targets in a different order at some point.
+> In this case, because the **Clean** target is the first to be executed, there's no real need to use a dynamic item group.
+However, it's good practice to use dynamic properties and items in this type of scenario, as you might want to execute targets in a different order at some point.
 > You should also aim to avoid declaring items that will never be used.
 If you have items that will only be used by a specific target, consider placing them inside the target to remove any unnecessary overhead on the build process.